 First, let’s take a look at what we’re trying to avoid.
 Your body is made primarily of water and as a result, it’s necessary to top it up throughout the day as you lose moisture.
 If you feel thirsty, the effects of dehydration have already begun.
 Don’t act on it and you can find your mouth goes dry; you feel lethargic, get cramps, a headache and even feel nauseous.
 A good way to see how well hydrated you are (though not the most appealing) is to check your urine.
-Healthy urine should have only a slight yellow colouring, darker urine is a sign of dehydration and if your urine is dark yellow you could have serious dehydration.
+Healthy pee should have only a slight yellow colouring, so darker pee is a sign of dehydration and if your pee is dark yellow then you could have serious dehydration.

 How to Tackle Dehydration

 It’s generally advisable to always keep water close to hand that you can drink throughout the day to maintain a healthy level of hydration.
 Don’t wait until you’re feeling thirsty because, as we mentioned above, thirst itself is a sign of dehydration.
 The amount of water you need is specific to you, so it can take some time to work out how much you need.
 Take sips of water at regular intervals rather than gulping back a glass when you need it, this keeps you hydrated and refreshed through the day.

 Keeping large amounts of water on you at all times may seem like a nuisance but there are easy ways to keep well stocked up on the move.
 If you’re out hiking, cycling or even running at distance, a hydration pack is a smart investment.
 Lightweight and streamlined, these packs won’t weigh you down but have space for essentials like snacks and hold several litres of water with a spout for drinking on the go.
 These are also good for hydrating without having to stop.
 For shorter runs and gym visits, a water bottle is perfectly adequate.